safaris since 1995

 - 7 days/6 nights

-Addis’ fashionable hotels and elegant villas sit alongside the more traditional wattle and daub homes with their goats and chickens.
-The city’s lack of urban planning growth has resulted in an unstructured evolution.
-Whilst in the city you’ll visit the Markato, Africa’s largest market and the National archaeological Museum.
+Our history tour begins in Addis Ababa where the fashionable hotels and elegant villas sit alongside the more traditional wattle and daub homes.
+You’ll soon notice that the city’s lack of urban planning growth has resulted in an unstructured evolution.
+When in Addis, a visit to the National archaeological Museum and the Markato is a must… this is Africa’s largest market!

-- Half-day Addis city tour to see National Archaeological Museum and the Merkato (Africa’s largest open-air market)
+- Addis city tour which also includes the National Archaeological Museum and the Merkato

 - visit the Blue Nile Falls

-- explore Ethiopia’s largest water body, Lake Tana by boat.
-Visit monasteries of Ura Kidane Mihret and Azwa Mariam 17th C Gondar
+- explore Ethiopia’s largest water body, Lake Tana by boat and the monasteries of Ura Kidane Mihret and Azwa Mariam 17th C Gondar

-- explore the Imperial Castle Compound, “Bath of Emperor Fasiladas”, Residence of Empress Mintwab and the famous wall and ceiling paintings of the church of Debre Birhan Sillassie
+- explore the Imperial Castle Compound, “Bath of Emperor Fasiladas” and the Residence of Empress Mintwab also the famous wall and ceiling paintings of the church of Debre Birhan Sillassie

 - Aksum‘s Archaeological museum

-- Church of St. Mary of Zion – believed to be the last resting place of the original Ark of the Covenant.
-The palace and tomb of King Kaleb and Gebre Meskel (6th Century AD)
+- Church of St. Mary of Zion.
+Believed to be the last resting place of the original Ark of the Covenant and the palace and tomb of King Kaleb and Gebre Meskel (6th Century AD)

-- ruined palace of the Queen of Sheba (9th Century BC)
+- explore the ruined palace of the Queen of Sheba (9th Century BC)

 - visit Lalibela‘s 12th century AD rock hewn churches of King Lalibela

-- mule trek to the hilltop church Asheton Mariam (13th century AD)
+- take a mule trek to the hilltop church Asheton Mariam (13th century AD)

 - visit Mt.
 Entoto (3,200m high)

-- farewell dinner party with the best of the country’s cuisine at a traditional restaurant in Addis, folkloric Ethiopian dancing
+- and finally a farewell dinner party with the best of the country’s cuisine and folkloric Ethiopian dancing

 When is the best time to go?

-This is a year round itinerary with set departure dates every month, please contact us for specific dates.
+Finally, this history tour is a year round itinerary with set departure dates every month.
+(Please get in touch for dates.)

 - October to May are the driest months